 In Zoar the existing works is a class E facility, which makes use of oxidation ponds.
 The WWTW has a tank that is used to settle solids in the effluent perform an anaerobic digestion function and act as a balancing tank for peak flows.
 No chemical disinfection currently takes place.
 A preliminary estimate of the component capacities and overall capacity of the works has been estimated as 0.25Ml/d.

 2.3.6.4 Access to electricity

-According to the socio economic profile 2019, 85.7% per cent of households in Kannaland had access to electricity for lighting purposes.
-This is slightly below the District average of 94.3 per cent during this period.
+According to the socio economic profile 2020, 89.7% per cent of households in Kannaland had access to electricity for lighting purposes.

 2.3.6.5 Access to waste removal